Plombo/vcromclaim/README.md

   for your game.
 * NEO GEO: Many Neo Geo games are encrypted.
 These can be decrypted, but requires a lot of extra manual steps.
 See [neogeo_reame.txt](neogeo_readme.txt)
-* NEO GEO: A few Neo geo games are compressed using LZMA.
-At this time, these cannot be decompressed.
 * NEO GEO:
   NG games play differently depending on if they are ran on an MVS (arcade machine) or an AES (home console.)
   They also change content depending on the region of the hardware.